-Everyone of us has an active immune system capable of fighting pathogens, viruses and bacteria, and this keeps our body healthy and safe.
-But, just like a good army that requires good nutrition to fight of the ‘enemy’ efficiently and effectively, our body needs the necessary nutrition and sumptuous additional support for our immune cells to work well.
-This includes eating healthy, exercising well, and most importantly, being consistent!
+Each one of us has an active immune system capable of fighting pathogens, viruses, and bacteria, and this keeps our body healthy and safe.
+But just like a good army that requires good nutrition to fight the enemy efficiently and effectively, our body needs the necessary nutrition and sumptuous additional support for our immune cells to work well.
+This includes eating healthy, exercising well, and, most importantly, being consistent!

-Here are 7 ways to boost your immune system:
+Here are 7 tips to support your quest for a healthy immune system!

 Essential constituents of our diet, vitamins, have long been known to influence immune health.
 They help protect the body against toxins and infections, keeping it in good shape.
 There are two kinds of vitamins – water-soluble and fat-soluble.